learntracker/sequelize-json-api/README.md

 {
     endpoint: '/api', // the api endpoint, this is used to build resource URLs
     allowed: [], // a list of models to expose on the api, default so all if none specified
-    allowOrigin: "*" // the value for the Access-Control-Allow-Origin header to support CORS }
+    allowOrigin: "*", // the value for the Access-Control-Allow-Origin header to support CORS
+    transport: "json-api" // the transport format to use for the api, json-api or ember-restadapter }
 ```